karlwancl/GoogleCloudPrintApi/README.md

 	var printJob = printJobs.ElementAt(i);

-	// Download and process ticket for the printed job var ticket = await client.GetTicketAsync(printJob.TicketUrl, proxy);
+	// Download and process ticket for the printed job

+	// For printer with XPS capabilities
+	var ticket = await client.GetTicketAsync(printJob.TicketUrl, proxy);

+	// For printer with CDD capabilities
+	var request = new TicketRequest
+	{
+		JobId = printJob.Id
+	};
+	var ticket = await client.GetCloudJobTicketAsync(request);

 	/* Your method to process the ticket */

 	// Download and save the document (in pdf format) for the printed job